MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-manage-inventory.md

 > [!NOTE]
 > The physical handling of items is referred to as warehouse activities.
 For more information, see [Warehouse Management](warehouse-manage-warehouse.md).

+Planning for items to fulfil demand is covered as part of supply planning functionality.
+For more information, see [Planning](production-planning.md).

 ## <a name="inventory-reconciliation"></a>Inventory Reconciliation
 When you post inventory transactions, such as sales shipments, purchase invoices, or inventory adjustments, the changed item costs are recorded in item value entries.
 To reflect this change of inventory value in your financial books, the inventory costs are automatically posted to the related inventory accounts in the general ledger.
 For each inventory transaction that you post, the appropriate values are posted to the inventory account, adjustment account, and COGS account in the general ledger.
 For more information, see [Reconcile Inventory Costs with the General Ledger](finance-how-to-post-inventory-costs-to-the-general-ledger.md).